-Based on the outcomes of both experiments, we arrived to demonstrate that the SLIM3 version of MGU cell has the highest ability to increase the performance of RNN model in forecasting deterministic and nonlinear behaviors.
-While, its SLIM2 version is recommended in the case of time series with random-walk behavior.
-Finally, for the long-memory and the chaotic behaviors, FB1 and LSTM-SLIM1 cells are strongly advocated, respectively.
-The outcomes of our study are limited to the time series with a single behavior.
+Based on the outcomes of both experiments, we arrived to demonstrate that the SLIM3 version of the LSTM cell has the highest ability to increase the performance of the RNN model in forecasting chaotic behavior.
+While the SLIM2 version of the MGU model is recommended in the case of time series with long-memory behavior.
+Finally, the MUT2, SCRN, and ELMAN variants are the strongly advocated models to forecast time series data with deterministic, random-walk, and nonlinear behaviors, respectively.
+The outcomes of our study are limited to time series with a single behavior.
 However, in real-world problems, combined behaviors (i.e., more than one behavior in the same time series) can also occur.
-As future work, evaluating the best RNN cell with respect to such types of time series can complement the guidelines provided by this study.
+In future work, evaluating the best RNN cell with respect to such types of time series can complement the guidelines provided by this study.